 It should have all the information required to properly perform the scheduling.
 This approach requires no data sharing between processors.

 Real-Time CPU scheduling

 The scheduler must ensure that a task is completed within a guaranteed amount of time.

 The scheduler must ensure that the higher priority processes will run first.
 There is no guarantee that the process will finish within a specified time limit.
 The only guarantee is that the process will finish as soon as possible.

 There are a number of scheduling algorithms and strategies.
 The choice of algorithm depends heavily on the most important criteria.
 Once an algorithm is selected, it should be evaluated.
 Here are some ways to evaluate an algorithm:

-It takes a particular predetermined workload and defines the performance of the algorithm dependant on that workload.
+It takes a particular predetermined workload and defines the performance of the algorithm depending on that workload.
 This form of evaluation is simple and can be done quickly.
 However, it is not very general.
 We might get a completely different idea about the performance of an algorithm if we chose a different set of processes.

 We can examine the distribution of CPU burst and I/O wait times.
 We can apply a formula and compute one of three things

 - Average arrival rate

 This approach does have some limitations.
 For example, the results may not be very exact as they rely on an approximation of the actual system.